whoiseatingallmypasta/PastaAI/README.md

 * enemy has an exposed triagonal to king

-	*(multiplier for how many turns this is true)
+	* multiplier for how many turns this is true

-	*(boolean on if a queen is available)
+	* boolean on if a queen is available

 * exposed 2D time diagonal to king

-	*multiplier on number of turns
+	* multiplier on number of turns

-	*multiplier on number of bishops and queens
+	* multiplier on number of bishops and queens

-# Big idea #2: "Hand tuning of what board states are considered"
+## 2. "Hand tuning of what board states are considered"

 Many move combinations are not interesting.
-And while technically generating an exaustive list of all the move possiblities is hard, we can come up with a heuristic for what moves will be considered.
+And while technically generating an exaustive list of all the move possiblities is hard, we can come up with a rule-of-thumb for what moves are worth considering.
 Some examples:

-	#Ignoring combinatoric time travel moves
+* Ignoring combinatoric time travel moves

 	while sometimes doing 2 time travel moves in a row is good - most of the time it isnt interesting

 	so all combinatoric moves can be ignored for now

-	#Ignore time travel moves when behind on timelines
+* Ignore time travel moves when behind on timelines

 	when a player is behind on timelines, their timetravel moves can be largely ignored

-	#Ignore pawn moves away from king
+* Ignore pawn moves away from king

-    #Ignore sacrifical squares
+* Ignore sacrifical squares

 	moving a pieces to an empty square that is being attacked by an enemy piece is usually bad

-	#Reject time travel moves below a certain threshold
+* Reject time travel moves below a certain threshold

 	time traveling is only good if the move is VERY good,

 	so time travel moves should be largely ignored unless they look exceptionally good

 	(or if they are the only choice left)

-	#Add some "parameters" to these "hand-tuned" systems that can be adjusted
+* Add some "parameters" to these "hand-tuned" systems that can be adjusted

 	for example, having a score treshold for what states are considered can be a parameter that the genetic algorithm can optimize

 	Some more examples of adjustable parameters:

 	#1 "which pieces are considered at"

 	#2 "how far away pawns are from king to be ignored"

 	#3 how good of a score a board must look for time travel to be ignored

 	#4 at certain depths should certain attributes be ignored

-"total moves" (white - black)

-Score for each pieces